-Lab Component .20% (10% quizzes, 10% labs/homework)

-Exam 1 (September 22) 20%

-Exam 2 (October 27) $\dots \dots $

-Final Exam (December 9) 35%

-For an 'A', one must earn at least 90 percent of the total possible points.
+For a 'A', one must earn at least 90 percent of the total possible points.
 For a 'B', one must earn at least 80 percent of the total possible points.
 For a 'C', one must earn at least 70 percent of the total possible points.
 For a 'D', one must earn at least 60 percent of the total possible points.
 Any student who does not take the Final Exam cannot receive a grade higher than 'F' in the course.

-Homework: Homeworks will be collected in lab every Monday.
-At most three problems of ANY OF THE previous assignments will be collected.
-Online Homework (as well as an online textbook) can be found at uta.mylabsplus.com.
-The online homework will be made available but WILL NOT be a part of your course grade - it is merely an additional resource for you.
-A student must be present in lab in order to turn in; there will be no late work accepted (except under extreme circumstances, such as a hospitilization).
+Homework: Homework will be assigned and completed by students on-line.
+There will be no late work accepted (except under extreme circumstances, such as a hospitilization).